Bail Bond Process

 Easy and secure online payment process.

-Post bond.
-Once the agreed bail premium has been paid, we will post bail as quickly as possible.
+Once the agreed bail premium has been paid, we will quickly post bail.

-The defendant simply downloads and opens the App once installed on his/her phone and clicks on the “Check-In” button.
-The defendant will then take a selfie and click on the “Send Check-In Details” button.
-This will update the defendant’s Check-In log in Bailbooks and capture his/her GPS location and add to the defendants’ “Check-In Location History”, which will catalog each location from which a defendant checks in.
+Upon installing the app, the defendant will need to download and open it on their phone.
+They should then click on the “Check-In” button and take a selfie.
+After that, they can click on the “Send Check-In Details” button.
+This action will update the defendant’s check-in log in Bailbooks and capture their GPS location, adding it to the defendants’ “Check-In Location History“, which will catalog each location from which a defendant checks in.